ayoucha123/Twitter_clone/README.md

 ## Project Requirment/Setup

 1. You need to create a virtual wallet [Metamask](https://metamask.io/) account and select "Rinkeby Test Network", I recommend reading this [article](http://www.alchemy.com/overviews/rinkeby-testnet).
-2. To get testnet Ether (ETH) in order to test and troubleshoot our decentralized application, I recommend checking [Chainlink](https://faucets.chain.link/rinkeby) and [Rinkeby Faucet](https://rinkebyfaucet.com/).
+2. To get testnet Ether (ETH) in order to test and troubleshoot our decentralized application, I recommend checking [Rinkeby Faucet](https://rinkebyfaucet.com/).
 3. You have to create an account on [Alchemy](https://www.alchemy.com/) and generate an API key by creating an app.
 This will allow us to make requests to the Rinkeby Test Network.
 If you’re not familiar with testnets, check out [this guide](https://docs.alchemy.com/alchemy/guides/choosing-a-network#rinkeby).
 I also recommend going over this [Alchemy documentation](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract) as it explains every step throughly.
 4. After cloning the repo and creating your accounts and generating the API key, now you have to create a `.env` same as [.env.example](https://github.com/EliasAfara/Solidity-Dapp-Twitter-Clone/blob/master/server/.env.example) and fill in your keys.